Tuurlijk/docker-local/Readme.md

 ```

 This ensure that the PHP-FPM process can read and write files in your project.

+The `php-fpm.conf` is re-used for the xdebug and blackfire backend.

 The `/configuration/before_script/init.sh` takes care of setting the correct permissions on the `vendor` and `Web` directories so that the nginx process can access them.